 Disability & Inclusion

 The church community is only complete when all are welcome.
 The Diocese of Leeds values the inclusion, contribution and ministry of people with disabilities.
-We aim to support parishes to ensuring that our buildings and activities are welcoming and accessible for people with disabilities: sensory or physical impairment, learning disabilities, including autism, mental health needs, and other “hidden” disabilities.
+We aim to support parishes to ensure that our buildings and activities are welcoming and accessible for people with disabilities: sensory or physical impairment, learning disabilities, including autism, mental health needs, and other “hidden” disabilities.
 See our Disability page for more information.

 theo.sheridan-watts [at] wellspringstogether.org.uk (Theo Sheridan-Watts)